pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Navigate to [Your Event] → "Orders".
 This page displays a list of all orders that have been placed in your shop.
-If orders have been placed and paid via bank transfer, they will be displayed here with the status yellow "💵 Pending" status tag.
+If orders have been placed and paid via bank transfer, they will be displayed here with the yellow "💵 Pending" status tag.
 Click on the order code of one of the pending orders.
-This takes you to a page giving you detailed information on the order.
+This takes you to the "order details" page for that order.
 Check the transaction data of your bank account.
-If your bank account's transaction data has a record that matches the order in question, click the :btn:✓ Mark as paid: button at the top of the page.
+If your bank account's transaction data has a record that matches the order in question, click the :btn:✓ Mark as paid: button at the top of the order details page.

 !!!
 Warning